marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 To gain fundamental understanding of Authorization, I encourage you to read the [Spring Docs](https://docs.spring.io/spring-security/reference/servlet/authorization/architecture.html).
 This documentation is robust and does well in describing exactly how Authorization operates under the hood - especially for situations where you have legacy framework code and want to customize.

 By default, you will have little interaction with a [ReactiveAuthorizationManager]() or any [AuthorizationManager]()'s which computes authorization where applied.
+To use Authorization with Reactive streams, use [@PreAuthorize]() annotations that let us express authorization requiremts.

 We will simply apply authorization to our service with a well placed `@PreAuthorize` expression.

 We can create an interface as configuration for Spring Security annotations on our example streams: